ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

 ## Multilayer LSTM-RNN classifier using custom-trained word embedding and pre-trained GloVe word embedding

 - Above two techniques work on the principle that given a word, how much that word belongs to a certain category and we apply it to the whole text of words and try to get the intuition that which category does this whole text of word belong to.
-- But these model fail to capture word to word relationships i.e, how much given a word affect the occurrence of its nearby words.
-- Each word in a sentence depends greatly on what came before and comes after it.
-In order to account for this dependency, we use a recurrent neural network.
+- Although I tried to overcome this but these model are not that much confident in tackling long term and complex word to word relationships.
 - RNN is very good at getting dynamic temporal behavior for a time sequence and we can use this behavior to get a relationship among words in a text.
-- Especially LSTM (Long Short-Term Memory) units are modules that you can place inside of recurrent neural networks and they make sure that the hidden state can encapsulate information about long-term dependencies in the text.
+- In this implementation we are using RNN with Long Short Term Memory Units.
+These units make sure that the hidden state vector is able to maintain long term dependencies in the text.
+-  I am using word vector representation as input to RNN, I have to transform text information to these vectors as word similar in context, meaning, and semantics reside's in relatively the same area in the vector space since they both have similar definitions and are both used in similar contexts.
+- In this implementation, I am using a pre-trained word vector i.e., GloVe it much a much more manageable matrix then word2vec due its size.
+The matrix will contain 400,000 word vectors, each with a dimensionality of 50, and also I will be training my own word vector representation from the corpora of word available in the imdb dataset.
+- Refer code to understand the review pre-processing and RNN architecture.

 **Using GloVe word embedding-**
 > ```